ethanabrooks/dissertation/adpp.typ

 ], outlined: false)

-Finally, we examined the impacts of scaling the quantity of data that our model was trained on.
+We also examined the impacts of scaling the quantity of data that our model was trained on.
 In figure , we scale the quantity of the training data along the IID dimension, with the $x$-axis measuring the number of source algorithm histories in the training data scaled according to the equation $256 times 2^x$.
 In figure , we scale the length for which each source algorithm is trained, with the $x$-axis measuring the number of timesteps of training scaled according to the same equation.
 This result was surprising, as we expected AD to be
 #emph[more] sensitive to reduced training time, since that algorithm is more
 dependent on demonstration of the optimal policy.
-Nevertheless we note that our method outperforms AD in all data regimes.
+Nevertheless, we note that our method outperforms AD in all data regimes.

+=== Continuous-State and Continuous-Action Domains

 == Conclusion
 <conclusion>